andrewyazura/unnatural-language-generation/README.md

 Options:
-  -in, --input FILE    text files to parse (can be repeated)  [required] -out, --output FILE  path to file to export graph into  [required] -g, --graph FILE     path to an exsiting graph file -o, --order INTEGER  order of graph (read README to know more)  [default: 1] --help               Show this message and exit.
+  -in, --input FILE    text files to parse (can be repeated)  [required] -out, --output FILE  path to file to export graph into  [required] -g, --graph FILE     path to an existing graph file -o, --order INTEGER  order of graph (read README to know more)  [default: 1] --help               Show this message and exit.
 ```